ChrstphrHll/npc_gen/students/Uxwy Lazziar.md

 ---
 ### Description
 - 5th year Human Sorcerer in Fiesn
-- wavy red hair that's kept back by a turquoise headband, Hazel eyes, and Fair skin
+- short straight auburn hair that's messy, Hazel eyes, and Fair skin
 - Is Admirable and Repugnant, and has Contentment as their ideal

 ### Organizations